No-Cost Genetic Test Program for Blue Cone Monochromacy

 Instruction on how to send the blood sample for the DNA test.

-With the blood samples it is usually requested to sent: signed consent forms for each individual (for minors we would require the signature of both parents), copy of identity documents for each individual, Family’s Pedigree, medical examination report and to fill and sign other forms reported needed for the export.
+With the blood samples it is usually requested to send: signed consent forms for each individual (for minors we would require the signature of both parents), family’s Pedigree, medical examination reports and to fill and sign other forms reported needed for the export.

 In some cases, the result arrives after 3-4 months, while in other cases more time is necessary.